Baby-Im-Sorry/Back/README.md

 Environment Installation
 ------------------------
-**Please refer to the attached requirement.txt for the versions of packages and libraries needed for environment installation.**
+**Please refer to the attached "requirements.txt" for the versions of packages and libraries needed for environment installation.**

 ### fastapi
 ```